 Selling Conservatorship Property

-With decades of experience in real estate, Michael Millea is here to help all those in and around Los Angeles, Torrance, Inglewood, Redondo Beach, and The South Bay, CA their real estate needs.
-Michael Millea offers expertise and knowledge amongst a broad range of fields, including that in selling conservatorship property.
-As one of five people with his skill set in the country, Mike can help you navigate the real estate and legal complexities in order to get you the best deal on the property you’ve been eyeing.
+With decades of experience in real estate, Mike Millea is here to help all those in and around Los Angeles, Torrance, Inglewood, Redondo Beach, and The South Bay, CA with their real estate needs.
+Mike Millea offers expertise and knowledge amongst a broad range of fields, including selling conservatorship property.
+As one of five people with his skill set in the country (former estate planning attorney, Masters in Tax Law, real estate Broker), Mike can help you navigate the real estate and legal complexities in order to get you the best deal on the property you’ve been eyeing.

 Below you’ll find more information about property held in a conservatorship, and what that means for purchases and sales.